leahbannon/old-leah-website/_posts/2014-07-09-its-finally-here-register.md

 ---
-title: 'It's Finally Here!
+title: 'It is Finally Here!
 Register for the July 26 Tech Lady Hackathon + More'
 author: leah
 layout: post
 permalink: /2014/07/09/its-finally-here-register